pirovc/ganon/README.md

   -s , --hash-functions
                         The number of hash functions for the interleaved bloom filter [0-5].
 0 to detect optimal value.
                         (default: 4)
+  -j , --mode           Create smaller or faster filters at the cost of classification speed or database size,
+                        respectively [avg, smaller, smallest, faster, fastest].
+If --filter-size is used, smaller/smallest refers to the false positive rate.
+By default, an average value is calculated to balance classification speed and database size. (default: avg)

 optional arguments:
   --restart             Restart build/update from scratch, do not try to resume from the latest possible step.